mainscriptdotjs/marcelviewer/README.md

-# marcelviewer
+# marcelviewer - The most epic way to view .shrek or .m files!
-Welcome to marcelviewer!
+Welcome!
+To get a tutorial, please view `tutorial.shrek`